LIHEAP and weatherization in Alabama.

 The primary mission is to help people save money.
 This is done by helping people reduce energy costs, and it is offered for low-income households, particularly families with children, the elderly, and people with disabilities.
 The program will improve the energy efficiency of an applicants primary residence, whether that is a traditional home, condo, or even a mobile home.
 It will also ensure the applicants health and safety.

 Some of the improvements offered by the free Alabama weatherization assistance program can include performing HVAC system tune-ups and repairs, mitigating outside air infiltration into the conditioned space of the home, installing attic, wall and floor insulation, sealing duct work, work on doors, and replacing incandescent light bulbs with highly efficient compact fluorescent light bulbs and also repairing leaky and/or faulty windows.
 A number of health and safety checks are also performed by contractors on the home, and all of this is offered at no cost.

 The state does receive funding from the United States Department of Energy's (DOE), however applications are also processed by community action agencies, and the non-profits will usually sign people up for LIHEAP and weatherization at the same time.
 A key benefit is it can reduce energy costs, cooling bills and alleviate high energy burden for low-income families, which will less their need for future financial assistance.

-Call your local community action agency, or call (334) 242-4909 to reach the Alabama Department of Economic and Community Affairs, which is another resource.
+These are income based programs for the low income as well as families in or near poverty.
+Call your local community action agency for information on government utility bill help or energy conservation measures.
+Or call (334) 242-4909 or (334) 242-5290 for LIHEAP applications from the Alabama Department of Economic and Community Affairs, which is another resource.